zesk/build/documentation/source/env/index.md

     ./bin/env/VARIABLE_NAME.sh

-Where `VARIABLE_NAME` is the name of your environment variable. `environmentAddFile` does this for you if you want.
+Where `VARIABLE_NAME` is the name of your environment variable. `buildEnvironmentAdd` does this for you if you want.
+Also `buildEnvironmentNames` shows all known names within the current application scope.

 These are the known environment variables in `Zesk Build` - to see default behaviors look at files in `./bin/build/env`.